 Of her many productions in theatres across Canada and the U.S., Ms. Maxwell’s selected credits include The Weir, Dancing at Lughnasa (Canadian Stage Company); Elisa’s Skin, Motel Hélène, The Four Lives of Marie (Tarragon Theatre); The Memory of Water (Tarragon Theatre, remounted by Mirvish Productions); Emily, Johnny Belinda (Charlottetown Festival); The Orphan Muses, Past Perfect (Centaur Theatre); Susannah (Opera Ontario); Goodnight Desdemona (Good Morning Juliet) (The Grand Theatre); A Midsummer Night’s Dream (Young People’s Theatre); Doc (Manitoba Theatre Centre); Stone and Ashes, Still Alive, Girls in the Gang (Dora Award for Best Direction), Moo (Factory Theatre); Zadie’s Shoes (Factory Theatre, remounted by Mirvish Productions); Conor McPherson’s Dublin Carol (Pittsburgh Irish & Classical Theatre).
 Upcoming 2013 productions include Good People (Arena Stage) and London Road (Canadian Stage Company).

 Ms. Maxwell has been dramaturge and teacher for such institutions as the Banff Centre for the Arts, York University, George Brown College, Queen’s University, and Montreal’s National Theatre School.
 For eight years, she was Guest Artist/Lecturer at the Graduate Centre for Study of Drama at the University of Toronto.
-In November 2012, Ms. Maxwell was awarded an honorary degree of Doctor of Laws from Queen’s University for her landmark achievements in Canadian theatre, theatre arts and her promotion of new visions of Canada on the world stage.
+In 2013, Ms. Maxwell was a recipient of the Queen’s Jubilee Medal, in November 2012, she was awarded an honorary degree of Doctor of Laws from Queen’s University for her landmark achievements in Canadian theatre, theatre arts and her promotion of new visions of Canada on the world stage.
 For her exceptional achievements in Canadian theatre, she has also received the National Theatre School’s prestigious Gascon-Thomas Award (2005); an honorary degree of Doctor of Humanities from the University of Windsor (2007) and a Herbert Whittaker/Drama Bench Award (2008).